FlipsideCrypto/sdk/python/README.md

-# Python SDK for ShroomDK by Flipside Crypto
+# Python SDK for ShroomDK, by Flipside Crypto

-Programmatic access to the most comprehensive blockchain data in Web3, for free. 🥳
+Programmatic access to the most comprehensive blockchain data in Web3, for free.
+More details on ShroomDK [here](https://sdk.flipsidecrypto.xyz).🥳
 <br>
 <br>